utkarshakya/Backend/03_ExpressJs/note.md

    ```

    - **Serving Static Files:** The `express.static` middleware serves static files from the specified directory.
 In this example, it serves files from the `public` directory.

-By leveraging these features, Express simplifies the development of web applications, allowing you to focus on building your application's core functionality.